DFRobot/DFRobot_Lora/README.md

 # Lora Module
 TEL0121 is a Lora 433M communication module based on SX1278.
-Users can communicate with the module with SPI.
+Users can communicate with the module with SPI. <br>
 TEL0122 is a Lora 915M communication module based on SX1278.
 Users can communicate with the module with SPI.
 <img width="400" height="400" src="https://raw.githubusercontent.com/DFRobot/binaryfiles/master/TEL0122/TEL0122svg1.png"/>

 # DFRobot_Lora Library for Arduino

-Provides an Arduino library for FireBeetle Covers-LoRa Radio
+Provides an Arduino library for FireBeetle Covers-LoRa Radio. <br>
+test environment: <br>
+In city, a straight road with less obstacles. <br>
+The test available distance is 1km.

 ## Table of Contents

 * [Summary](#summary)